deniseiras/docker_cicd_pipeline/README.md

 sudo docker build --tag python-docker-dev .
 ```

-**If you have any containers running from the previous sections using the name rest-server or port 8000, stop them now.
-Check section Usefull Docker commands**
+**If you have any containers running from the previous sections using the name rest-server or port 8000, stop them now. (`sudo docker ps; sudo docker stop "containerId"`)**

 Now, let’s add the container to the database network and then run our container.
 This allows us to access the database by its container name.